bryceandy/laravel_pesapal/README.md

             // 2.
 You may also create a Laravel Event & Listener to process a Notification to the user
             // 3.
 You can also create a Laravel Notification or dispatch a Laravel Job.
 Possibilities are endless!

-            // Finally output a response to PesaPal
+            // Finally output a response to Pesapal
             $response = 'pesapal_notification_type=' . request('pesapal_notification_type').
                     '&pesapal_transaction_tracking_id=' . request('pesapal_transaction_tracking_id').
                     '&pesapal_merchant_reference=' . request('pesapal_merchant_reference');